Cloudify-PS/cloudify-training-labs/manager-installation/README.md

    ```

 2. By default, the `admin_password` input is set to an empty string.
 In that case, the manager will generate a password
-   and will display it at the end of the bootstrap process.
+   and will display it at the end of the installation process.
 You may uncomment that input and provide your own value
    instead.

 ### Step 4: Start the installation process